SchwarzIT/onyx/apps/docs/src/basics/motion.md

 ## Types of motions

 ::: details Don't use animations, if it doesn't make sense!
 If the performance of your application is low or you just don't want to use any kind of animation, you don't have to use it.
-They are a feature for a better accessibility but it is not mandatory to implement.
+They are a feature for a better user experience but it is not mandatory to implement.
 You can always switch it off.
 :::

 | Motion name | Definition                                   | Example                                                                 |